rayuruno/figmatik/README.md

 # figmatik

-low level toolkit to work with figma rest api.
+low level toolkit to **hack** figma rest api.

+see examples directory for some ideas.

 ## simple example